-I can look back over the years and see how my grocery budget has exponentially increased from rarely spending more than $15 per week back in college to my current weekly bill — close to $150 at times!
+I can look back over the years and see how my grocery budget has exponentially increased from rarely spending more than $20 per week back in college to my current weekly bill — close to $150 at times!

 I can track how various utility bills have gone up over the years (partially because we use more, but also because the rates are increasing).

 When I first started tracking my expenses back in college, I did it because I had NO idea how much money I actually spent each month… which meant I had NO idea how much to budget for various categories like food, gas, utilities, clothing, entertainment, etc.

 I was on a very limited monthly income and I knew I’d have a nice pile of student loans waiting for me when I graduated, so I was bound and determined to keep my monthly expenses as low as possible.
-By tracking my expenses, I could quickly see where I was spending my money — as well as where I could potentially cut back to save even more.

-Now, 12 years later, I no longer track our expenses because I’m worried we won’t have enough money in our bank account to cover our monthly bills.
+Now, 15 years (and almost half my life) later, I still track our income, expenses, and giving… but it’s no longer because I’m worried we won’t have enough money in our bank account to cover our monthly bills.

 Can anyone relate?

 Everything from grocery splurges that continued on for months at a time, to a pile of “extra expenses” that filled up the miscellaneous category each month.
-Sometimes my extra expenses were/are legitimate, but other times they are money leaks that, once spotted, I can “fix” and stop leaking (wasting) even more money each month.
+Sometimes my extra expenses are legitimate, but other times they are money leaks that, once spotted, I can “fix” and stop leaking (wasting) even more money each month.

-I could share countless other stories like this from the past 12 years — times when I most likely wouldn’t have even noticed a slight gradual increase in spending over many months and years.
+I could share countless other stories like these from the past 15 years — times when I most likely wouldn’t have even noticed a slight gradual increase in spending over many months and years.
 However, by looking back over my finance-tracking workbooks, I was able to spot the increased spending, consider if the higher costs were worth it for our family, and then make changes to our budget accordingly.